cse442-at-ub/cse442-semester-project-bugs-are-features/README.md

 #### ghost Table

 Here are the current columns.
-Note that these are defined as constants in constants.db. *Don't hardcode these.* `import 'constants.dart' as Constants` from the `db`.
+Note that these are defined as constants in `db/constants.dart`. *Don't hardcode these.* `import 'constants.dart' as Constants` from the `db` library.

 | Name        | Data Type | Purpose             |
 | ----------- | --------- | ------------------- |